max-programming/easypastes/README.md

 well on your system, or it doesn't support it.
 Containers are resource intensive, and your PC might not be able to do it, this is the perfect method to get started with the self-hosting.

-Here are the steps to run the app,
+Here are the steps to configure and run the app:

 - Configure Supabase for Database.
   - Check the [official docs](https://supabase.io/docs/guides/with-nextjs) for help with setup.
 - Configure Clerk for Authentication services.